-Each student will be assigned a faculty adviser who will assist with planning a program of studies and will serve as a resource to students for academic matters, such as advice concerning any difficulty with courses, testing, or paper writing.
+Each student will be assigned a faculty adviser who will assist with planning a program of study and will serve as a resource to students for academic matters, such as advice concerning any difficulty with courses, testing, or paper writing.
 The adviser should be contacted when the student is experiencing problems in maintaining an acceptable GPA.
 The Senior Associate Dean for Academics serves as adviser to special students.
 Advisers' roles include:

 - 1. Planning program of study with assigned students - 2.
-Assuring that students meet graduation requirements - 3.
-Serving as a resource to students for problem-solving related to academic progress such as difficulties with testing, paper writing, or clinical decision-making - 4.
-Initiating meetings to discuss student's plan for success if student receives a midterm deficiency or is placed on probation - 5.
-Making recommendations to the Senior Associate Dean for Academics if student needs a leave of absence or wishes to withdraw - 6.
+Mentoring students with the DNP project - 3.
+Assuring that students meet graduation requirements - 4.
+Serving as a resource to students for problem-solving related to academic progress such as difficulties with testing, paper writing, or clinical decision-making - 5.
+Initiating meetings to discuss student's plan for success if student receives a mid-term deficiency or is placed on probation - 6.
+Making recommendations to the Senior Associate Dean for Academics if student needs a leave of absence or wishes to withdraw - 7.
 Referring students to campus resources, such as: - a.
 Academic Enhancement Coordinator, Equal Opportunity, Affirmative Action, and Disability Services Department, Counseling Center, Student Health Services, Senior Associate Dean for Academics